YouCaiJun98/YouCaiJun98.github.io/README.md

 ### 2025/9/23
 * [NIPS23] Read a non-nutritious article about CamelAI [CAMEL:Communicative Agents for “Mind” Exploration of Large Language Model Society]().

+### 2025/10/17
+* [arxiv25] Read an Embodied-AI related article RoboOS [RoboOS: A Hierarchical Embodied Framework for Cross-Embodiment and Multi-Agent Collaboration]().